ans-hub/game_engine_sr/README.md

 ## Game console examples

-Directory `games` contains games (games) based on the game console.
+Directory `examples` contains examples based on the game console.
 Currently there are placed game called `Raiders 3D` which is my implementation of the game originally written by Andre Lamothe.

 The main actions is placed in two classes `Logic` and `Scene`.
 It should be noted that this is an educational implementation, and thus most of the functions which is responsible for the behavior of objects are located in these two classes (`Logic` and `Scene`).
 Although in a real game it would be better to arrange some of the functions which is responsible for the behavior of objects in the implementation of these objects themselves.